algoim/algoim.github.io/index.md

 A powerful technique for representing curves in two dimensions (`N = 2`) and surfaces in three dimension (`N = 3`) is to define them implicitly as a level set of a continuous, `N`-dimensional scalar function.
 This technique of embedding the surface geometry in a higher-dimensional function (which is often called the "level set function") leads to a wide array of mathematical and computational advantages, as exemplified by the [level set method](http://en.wikipedia.org/wiki/Level_set_method) for moving interface problems, and the [Voronoi implicit interface method](http://dx.doi.org/10.1073/pnas.1111557108) for computing multiphase interface evolution.

 Numerical methods making use of this idea often require accurate approximations of minimum distances to implicitly defined surfaces.
-High-order accurate algorithms for this purpose are described in the paper [R. I. Saye, _High-order methods for computing distances to implicitly defined surfaces, Communications in Applied Mathematics and Computational Science, 9(1), 107-141 (2014)](http://dx.doi.org/10.2140/camcos.2014.9.107)
+High-order accurate algorithms for this purpose are described in the paper [R. I. Saye, _High-order methods for computing distances to implicitly defined surfaces_, Communications in Applied Mathematics and Computational Science, 9(1), 107-141 (2014)](http://dx.doi.org/10.2140/camcos.2014.9.107)

 Provided in Algoim is C++ code implementing the algorithms developed in the paper.
 These algorithms can be used to implement, for example, high-order accurate reinitialisation/redistancing algorithms in level set methods.
 The code mainly applies to the case that the level set function is defined on a rectangular Cartesian grid.
 However, as discussed in the paper, it is possible to extend the algorithms to the case of unstructured grids - one could use the code as a starting point.
 For example, the implementations of the k-d tree and Newton's method could be used as-is without modification in such an adaptation.